-The LAS MkII is designed for long periods of operation with little operator maintenance.
+The XLAS MkII is designed for long periods of operation with little operator maintenance.
 However, if a problem occurs that cannot be corrected using the standard operating information supplied in the preceding sections of this manual, use the information below to identify and solve the problem.

-There are no user-serviceable parts within the LAS Mk II and the transmitter or receiver must not be opened without the agreement and instruction of Kipp & Zonen.
+There are no user-serviceable parts within the XLAS Mk II and the transmitter or receiver must not be opened without the agreement and instruction of Kipp & Zonen, except to replace desiccant bags.